Kelvinskell/filename-changer/README.md

 This is essentially, a utility-packed bash script that makes it easier for users to quickly change filenames on a directory, or even across a file system, to lowercase characters, uppercase characters, mixed characters.

 You can even choose to hide your files in plain sight by generating random names for them, and reverting to their original names when you wish!
-Users will have the options to change all the filenames in a directory, utilise glob characters to select files to act on, iteratively change filenames.
+Users will have a variety of options to change filenames ina directory.
-And much more!

 A full description of the capabilities of this script will be given under the **features** section.